Earn rewards with your orders using Dream Points!

 We live in a world today where most of us have access to easy, fast fashion at the tip of our fingers (and wallet) to help us keep up with ever changing trends.

-And if we want it even cheaper, with just a little patience (okay, a lot of patience), the biggest sales arrive where stores are practically giving things away.
+And if we want it even cheaper, with just a little patience, the biggest sales arrive where stores are practically giving things away.
 So why should we pay three or even ten times the price of a blanket or comforter just because it is made of wool?

 Here are a couple of reasons: